csc-training/summerschool/gpu/docs/02-kernels.md

 # GPU terminology

 ::: incremental
-- Wavefront/Warp (AMD/Nvidia)
+- Wavefront / Warp (AMD/Nvidia)
     - Collection of threads: execute the same instruction in lockstep
     - Fixed number of threads (AMD: 64, NVIDIA 32)
     - Threads per block is chosen at kernel launch
         - Wavefronts per block = threads per block / 64
-- workgroup / Thread block (AMD/Nvidia)
+- Workgroup / Thread block (AMD/Nvidia)
     - Group of threads partitioned to wavefronts/warps
     - Execute on the same CU/SM (AMD/Nvidia)
     - Can synchronise together and communicate through memory in the CU/SM (AMD/Nvidia)